The Zen of Herbs & Spices

 It is always a good idea to cook spices and herbs before serving them, even ground pepper.
 They grow outdoors where they are exposed to birds, rodents, and other furry creatures that can contaminate them.
 FDA testing has found contamination in many spices and herbs, especially salmonella.
 Cooking, even for a minute or two, can be enough to kill pathogens.

 Marinades.
-In most cases dried herbs and spices are best in marinades because thy are more potent and dissolve more easily.
+In most cases dried herbs and spices are better in marinades than fresh because thy are more potent and dissolve more easily.

 Beware of "sprigs".
 Some recipes call for a sprig or rosemary or another herb.
 In general these are dangerous recipes unless they specify low long the sprig is or how much it should weigh.
 Rosemary, for example, can grow long sprigs, and the leaves can range from 1/4" to more than 1".
 Depending on the size of the sprig you choose, you could be adding perhaps three times as much flavoring as necessary.